 We had a quick snack of small crispy rice pancakes with quail eggs (bánh căn).
 What is also unique about Dalat’s bánh căn is that it’s paired with anchovies sauce or fish sauce.
 Don’t worry, the anchovies sauce is not as strong as you think it is.

 The last stop of the tour is the monastery to see a 24 meter (79 feet) high golden Buddha statue.
 It’s told that Buddha is gold color since Buddha came from the skies so it’s good luck.

-- Pick up and drop off is at your hotel/accommodations.
+- Ensure that pick up and drop off is at your hotel/accommodations.

 Dalat Itinerary Day 3 – Exploring Dalat Waterfalls